gauripowale/dcos-website/src/releases/1.10.0-rc1/notes.md

 - DCOS-5809	- Admin Router: use "variables approach" for DNS name re-resolution instead of periodic worker process reload.
 - DCOS-14469 - Pods displaying duplicate image of same container.
 - DCOS-14535 - Marathon GUI: Error Messages are Too Verbose.
-- DCOS-15902 - Add documentation for the dcos-backup CLI.
 - DCOS-15937 - Pods do not receive SIGTERM.
 - DCOS-16088 - The flow for changing the dcos_url and login has changed.
 - DCOS-16225 - Edit modal for SDK services should mention the CLI.